Xiashangning/IPTSDaemon-old/README.md

 **Warning, the processing algorithm is NOT optimised enough and it consumes around 10% cpu usage when fingers are detected, 4% or less when stylus is detected**

 Use this under your own consideration!
 Touching process is very energy consuming.

+To install the daemon, simply run the script and IPTSDaemon will be started when macOS starts.